reddit-economics/economics-wiki/faq_protectionism_and_development.md

 ##Protectionism and Trade in the Developing World

-Discussion frequently occurs whether free trade is beneficial for developing countries or not.
+A frequent topic of discussion is whether or not free trade is beneficial for developing countries.
 Most of the [previous FAQ section on trade](https://www.reddit.com/r/Economics/wiki/faq_trade) has focused on the dynamics within rich countries.

 The purpose of this section is to summarize the evidence regarding the effects of trade on developing countries.
 The article is structured in the following manner:

 -	Section I: Does openness lead to growth?
 -	Section II: An overview of the infant industry argument
 -	Section III: Does protectionism work?
--	Section IV: Conclusion, sources & further reading
+-	Section IV: Conclusion

 ###Section I: Does openness lead to growth?